On the non-abelian Hodge locus I: Boundedness of monodromy representations

 \begin{lemma} There is a constant $\mu_n>0$ depending only on $n$ such that: For any arithmetic group $\Gamma$ acting on a period domain $\bD$ classifying $\Z$-PVHS of rank at most $n$, and for any $p\in \bD$, we have

 \end{lemma}

-\begin{proof} There are only finitely many possible spaces $\bD$, corresponding to real Lie groups $G$ of Hodge type and bounded rank, and compact subgroups $K\subset G$.
-Let $\chi_\gamma(t)$ denote the characteristic polynomial of $\gamma$.
-Since it is monic of degree $n$, we can apply the following effective form of Kronecker's theorem:
+\begin{proof} There are only finitely many possible spaces $\bD$, corresponding to real Lie groups $G$ of Hodge type and bounded rank, and compact subgroups $U\subset G$, up to conjugacy.
+Since it is monic of degree $n$, we can apply the following effective form of Kronecker's theorem due to \cite[Corollary]{blanksby}, see also the recent work of Dimitrov \cite[Theorem 1]{dimitrov-schinzel} which provides the sharpest bounds.

 \begin{theorem}[\cite{blanksby}] Let $\alpha$ be an algebraic integer of degree $d\leq n$.
 Either $\alpha$ is a root of unity, or the largest Galois conjugate of $\alpha$ has absolute value at least \end{theorem}